Fate of the Hebel-Slichter peak in superconductors with strong antiferromagnetic fluctuations: Theory

 Previously \cite{Cavanagh2018}, we demonstrated the possibility of a Hebel-Slichter-like peak emerging in the relaxation rate in systems where the superconducting gap is nodal, but the location of the nodes is not dictated by symmetry.
 In such systems, the (in general) nonzero average of the gap over the Fermi surface gives rise to a peak in the relaxation rate analogous to the Hebel-Slichter peak, even if the integral of the superconducting gap over the Brillouin zone vanishes.

 Lifetime effects (via the self-energy) on $1/T_1T$ have already been investigated to a degree in Ref. \cite{Cavanagh2018}, where a finite quasiparticle lifetime was introduced into the numerical calculations.
 This served the purpose of investigating the contribution of impurity effects on the Hebel-Slichter-like peaks.
-Including electronic interactions in the quasiparticle lifetime is not expected to alter the picture dramatically, introducing a temperature dependence to the lifetime but not significantly influencing the stability of the peak structure.
-In this work, we investigate the effects of antiferromagnetic fluctuations introduced by the inclusion of vertex corrections and show that they have a much more dramatic effect.
+Including electronic interactions in the quasiparticle lifetime is not expected to alter the picture dramatically, introducing a temperature dependence to the lifetime but not significantly influencing the stability of the peak structure \cite{Cavanagh2018}.
+In this work, we investigate the effects of antiferromagnetic fluctuations and show that they have a much more dramatic effect.